A KL-regularization Framework for Learning to Plan with Adaptive Priors: Experiments

 \subsection{Results}

 The objective of this section is to test PO-MPC from three angles.
 First, we make an empirical study of the effects of prioritizing return maximization over KL divergence minimization by choosing different values for $\lambda$.
 Second, we verify that employing an intermediate policy prior does not hurt the performance of PO-MPC.
-Finally, we show an example of how different policy priors may serve to embed different properties in the sampling policy.
+Finally, we show an example of how differently trained policy priors may serve to embed different properties in the learned sampling policy.

 \textbf{Trading off return and KL divergence optimization.} The parameter $\lambda$ regulates the trade-off between two competing objectives in the policy updates: maximizing episode returns and minimizing the KL divergence from the adaptive policy prior.
-Table~\ref{table:dmcontrol_results} and Figure ~\ref{fig:humanoidbench_lambda} show PO-MPC evaluations with a policy prior learned according to Equation~\ref{eq:rkl_loss}, under different values of $\lambda$.
-Specifically, we consider $\lambda = 0.1, 0.5,$ and $0.9$, which correspond to approximate prioritizations of KL divergence minimization of 10\%, 50\%, and 90\%, respectively.
-Our results demonstrate that regulating the proximity between the sampling and planning policies significantly boosts performance.
-Intermediate values never perform worse than the baselines and often clearly outperform them (e.g., Stair, Balance S., Pole).
-Averaged across tasks, PO-MPC is on par in low-dimensional settings but achieves superior results with respect to the state-of-the-art in higher-dimensional ones, especially when $\lambda$ is carefully tuned.
+Table~\ref{table:dmcontrol_results}, along with its training curves in Figures ~\ref{fig:dmcontrol_lambda}-~\ref{fig:humanoidbench_lambda} (see Appendix~\ref{app:additional_results}), compares the baselines against PO-MPC evaluations with a policy prior learned according to Equation~\ref{eq:rkl_loss}, under different values of $\lambda$.
+Specifically, we consider $\lambda = 0.1, 1$, and $9$, which correspond to approximate prioritization of KL divergence minimization of 10\%, 50\%, and 90\%, respectively.

+Our results demonstrate that regulating the proximity between the sampling and planning policies matches and slightly outperforms the baselines in the lower-dimensional tasks from DMControl Suite while significantly boosting performance in the higher-dimensional tasks from HumanoidBench.
+In particular, in high-dimensional tasks, intermediate values of $\lambda$ often clearly outperform other methods (i.e., Balance S., Crawl, Pole, Run, Slide, Stair, and Walk), sometimes managing to learn in environments where the baselines fail (i.e., Balance S., Slide, and Stair).
+These results are maintained when taking the aggregated IQM across tasks for both DMControl and Humanoidbench.

+There is a subset of environments, however, where the performance improvement is moderate.
+We hypothesize this might be due to two reasons: Exploration-hard environments (i.e. Maze, Balance-hard) require either high generalization or hierarchical policies.
+In any case, these environments require such a high degree of exploration that none of the methods manage to find a solution that solves the task.
+In simple environments, policy mismatch might not be a problem to begin with.
+In that case, the policy obtained by maximizing the Q-value function would converge to a similar solution to the planner.